If you’re considering a career in law, you’re probably looking at the most affordable law schools to minimize student debt — and you should be.

 Wondering how other law schools in the U.S. stack up?

-Here’s a list of the top 50 law schools we found to be the best options if you’re looking to avoid six-figure law school debt, based on our methodology listed below.
+Here’s a list of the top 50 cheapest law schools we found to be the best options if you’re looking to avoid six-figure law school debt.

-See how your school measures up in terms of average law school debt and average starting salary graduates walk away with.
+Is your top pick or current school among the best law schools for avoiding debt?
+See how your school measures up in terms of average law school debt and average starting salary.

 |Ranking||Law School||Average Law School Debt||Average Salary (NALP)|